ptomulik/rubygems-oval/README.md

 provided by caller.
 Non-terminal use its own logic introducing more elaborate matching criteria (see for example [ov\_collection](#ov_collection)).

-**Oval** raises **Oval::DeclError** if the declaration is not well-formed, that is if the description of options shape is erroneous.
+**Oval** raises **Oval::DeclError** if the declaration is not well-formed.
 This is raised from the point of declaration.
 Other, more common exception is the **Oval::ValueError** which is raised each time the validation fails.
-This one is raised from within a method which takes the options as an argument.
+This one is raised from within a method which validates its arguments.

 [[Table of Contents](#table-of-contents)]